Glyff/glyff-node/README.md

 ### Full node on the Glyff private testnet

 At present, Glyff runs as a permissioned private testnet, which means partecipants have to be whitelisted before connecting to the official seed nodes.
 Request access to the private testnet [here](https://glyff.io/status.html).

-The private testnet works with toy funds, i.e. coins mined will have NO real-world value.
+Private testnet works with toy funds, i.e. coins mined will have NO real-world value.

 To enable simple interaction withe Glyff private testnet, such as : create accounts; transfer funds; deploy and interact with contracts.
 For this particular use-case the user doesn't care about years-old historical data, so we can fast-sync quickly to the current